cgeils25/Models_From_Scratch/support_vector_machine/README_svm.md

 ## Applying it to a toy dataset

 Ok, now for the fun part: applying the model to data.
-[My implementation uses NumPy and fits into just over 300 lines of (not very compact) python](../models/support_vector_machine.py).
+[My implementation uses NumPy and fits into ~350 lines of (not very compact) python](../models/support_vector_machine.py).

 On a toy dataset, we can view the progression and final result of SMO: